- Adding payments

 - Credit invoices (refunds)

-- Leave empty if you want to offset all types
+- Leave empty if you want to offset with all types

 - Examples: